data-integrations/wrangler/README.md

 ## Directives

 ## Functions
+A collection of function to aid transformation of data.
+Wrangler provides a wide collection of functions.
+Functions are categorized into various areas.
+Learn more about how you can use them [here][wrangler-docs/functions.md]

 ## User Defined Directives
 **User Defined Directives, also known as UDD**, allow creation of custom directves to transform records in Wrangler.
 While there is a large collection of directives, tthere are however some omissions, and some specific cases for which UDDs are the solution.
 Learn more how you can build your custom directives [here](wrangler-docs/custom-directive.md).